ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Conclusion

 \section{Conclusion}

-We introduced ParaSpeechCLAP, a dual-encoder model that creates a shared embedding space for speech and rich textual style descriptions.
-Through extensive experiments, we demonstrated ParaSpeechCLAP's ability to handle a diverse range of intrinsic and situational attributes for retrieval and classification, pioneered its use as an inference-time reward model for TTS systems, and ablated its design choices.
+We introduced ParaSpeechCLAP, a family of dual-encoder models that create a shared embedding space for speech and rich textual style descriptions.
+Through extensive experiments, we demonstrated the ParaSpeechCLAP model family's ability to handle a diverse range of intrinsic and situational attributes for retrieval and classification, pioneered the use of its models as inference-time reward models for TTS systems, and ablated their design choices.
 A practical limitation of the specialized models is that they require selecting the appropriate variant at inference time; closing the gap between ParaSpeechCLAP-Combined and the specialized models remains an open challenge.
-Extending the best-of-N guidance strategy (which currently scales linearly with N in inference cost) to more efficient approaches such as guided decoding are also a promising future direction.
+Extending the best-of-N guidance strategy (which currently scales linearly with N in inference cost) to more efficient approaches such as guided decoding is also a promising future direction.
 We hope that ParaSpeechCLAP will encourage further research on rich style modeling and the development of rich style evaluation benchmarks.